Frequently asked questions

 Pricing, trial, billing, and cancellation

-After launch, Solo plans include a free trial of up to 7 days or 30 assessments, whichever comes first.
+Solo plans include a free trial of up to 7 days or 50 assessments, whichever comes first.
+A credit card is required at checkout when you start the trial; Stripe shows current pricing and terms before you confirm.
+Cancel anytime during the trial.
 Team and Agency trial terms may differ when those plans become available; public details will stay on Pricing and Terms as they are finalized.
-You will choose your plan when starting a trial, and Stripe will show current pricing and terms before checkout.
-Until self-serve signup is open, use Contact for launch updates.

 When am I charged?

-After launch, if you start a Solo free trial, billing begins when the earlier of the 7-day trial ending or the 30-assessment trial limit is reached, unless you cancel first.
+If you start a Solo free trial, billing begins when the earlier of the 7-day trial ending or the 50-assessment trial limit is reached, unless you cancel first.
 The Solo plan you selected when starting the trial then becomes your paid plan.
 Paid plans renew monthly and may include overages if you exceed included assessments.
 Team and Agency billing may differ when available.
 See Terms for the binding schedule.

 How are overages billed?